 One decision that a new teacher is faced with is whether or not they should join a teachers union.
-In some cases it is really not a choice at all.
-In eighteen states it is essentially legal to force teachers to support a union by requiring teachers who are not members to pay a fee to a union as a condition of continued employment.
+In some cases, it is actually not a choice at all.
+In eighteen states, it is essentially legal to force teachers to support a union by requiring teachers who are not members to pay a fee to a union as a condition of continued employment.
 Those states include Alaska, California, Connecticut, Delaware, Hawaii, Illinois, Massachusetts, Michigan, Minnesota, Montana, New Jersey, New York, Ohio, Oregon, Pennsylvania, Rhode Island, Washington, & Wisconsin.

 - Teachers unions can provide legal protection and advice.
 In today's sue happy society; this protection alone can be worth becoming a member.

 - Teachers unions provide support, guidance, and advice.
 Most teachers unions have a helpline that its members can call to seek advice in a variety of areas.

 - Teachers unions allow you a voice in hot educational trends, debates, and topics that you feel strongly about.

 - Joining a teacher union builds power to the bargaining position of the union for contract and labor negotiations.

 - Teachers unions provide several discount program opportunities including life insurance benefits, credit card opportunities, mortgage assistance, etc.

 - Teachers unions often provide terrific professional development opportunities for members.

 Even if you live in a state where they cannot legally force your hand to join a union, you may find yourself being pressured to do so by other teachers.
 This is because teachers unions are a powerful entity.
 There is strength in numbers.
 The more members a union has, the bigger voice they have.

 Which Union Should You Join?